 How would you describe your biz to someone who’s never heard of it before?
 Also, where did the name come from?

 I make clothing and art products for mothers and their families.
-I make trucker hats for the whole family to protect their skin while they adventure outdoors and in the sun, nursing friendly bamboo tanks so that moms can nurse easily on the go, reusable drinkware, coffee mugs, and home decor.
-My messages on my products are aimed to make the reader/owner/wearer feel empowered in their day to day lives.
-I also work to minimize single-use plastic with my brand, so most of what I do is either USA-made, eco-friendly, reusable and packed in eco-friendly and recycled materials.
+I make trucker hats for the whole family to protect their skin while they adventure outdoors and in the sun, nursing-friendly bamboo tanks so that moms can nurse easily on the go, reusable drinkware, coffee mugs, and home decor.
+My messages on my products are aimed at making the reader/owner/wearer feel empowered in their day-to-day lives.
+I also work to minimize single-use plastic with my brand, so most of what I do is either USA-made, eco-friendly, reusable, and packed in eco-friendly and recycled materials.
 The name: I am Mothersun because of my daughter, Soleil, which means sun in French.
 I started the concept of the brand just as Sol had turned two, and I was in a really horrible place in my life and needed every ounce of strength I had to get through it.
 I became the Captain of my own ship and got complete control over my life.
 I used my brand to find power, and through that came the emphasis on self-empowerment in my brand.

 I read that you named your company before you met your hubby.
-What a manifestation that was!
+What a manifestation!
 Did you have experience with commercial fishermen before, or was this total kismet?

 My dad has always been a fisherman.
 Not commercially, but he always fished when I was growing up, and I would go with him often.
 He still fishes to this very day in retirement.
 I had dated fishermen before as well.
 Honestly, I think their lifestyle of being gone a lot works well with my independence, so when John and I started dating, it was a pretty seamless transition.

 I see that you have a course for women looking to start their own businesses.
 So cool!
 When did you get the calling to teach in that way?